 For the impact of family feuding on Southey’s posthumous remains and his reputation see Lynda Pratt, ‘Family Misfortunes?
 The Posthumous Editing of Robert Southey’, in Robert Southey and the Contexts of English Romanticism, ed.
 Lynda Pratt (Aldershot, 2006), pp. 219-238.
 BACK

 Marilyn Butler, ‘Repossessing the Past: The Case for an Open Literary History’, in Rethinking Historicism: Critical Readings in Romantic History, eds.
-Marjorie Levinson et al (Oxford, 1989), pp. 64-84; Nigel Leask, British Romantic Writers and the East (1992); Nicholas Roe, The Politics of Nature: William Wordsworth and Some Contemporaries (2002); David Simpson, ‘Locating Southey’, Eighteenth-Century Studies, 41.4 (2008), 566-568; Daniel E. White, Early Romanticism and Religious Dissent (2006); Tim Fulford, Romantic Indians: Native Americans, British Literature, and Transatlantic Culture 1756-1830 (2006); Carol Bolton, Writing the Empire: Robert Southey and Romantic Colonialism (2007); Lynda Pratt (ed.), Robert Southey and the Contexts of English Romanticism (2007).
+Marjorie Levinson et al (Oxford, 1989), pp. 64-84; Nigel Leask, British Romantic Writers and the East: Anxieties of Empire (1992); Nicholas Roe, The Politics of Nature: William Wordsworth and Some Contemporaries (2nd ed.
+2002); David Simpson, ‘Locating Southey’, Eighteenth-Century Studies, 41.4 (2008), 566-568; Daniel E. White, Early Romanticism and Religious Dissent (2006); Tim Fulford, Romantic Indians: Native Americans, British Literature, and Transatlantic Culture 1756-1830 (2006); Carol Bolton, Writing the Empire: Robert Southey and Romantic Colonialism (2007); Lynda Pratt (ed.), Robert Southey and the Contexts of English Romanticism (2007).
 BACK